jgaskins/anthropic/README.md

   # define those.
 The more tools you pass in with a request, the more tokens the
   # request will use, so you should keep this to a reasonable size.
   #
-  # If no tools are specified, the model won't try to run any.
+  # By default, no tools are included.
   tools: [
     GitHubUserLookup,
     GoogleDriveSearch.new(google_oauth_token),